freifeld/fastSCSP/Readme.md

 At the moment, we provide two wrappers: one for python (using pycuda); one for Matlab.

 The results/timings reported in our ICIP paper were obtained using the python wrapper.
 On 07/22/2015, we added the matlab wrapper.
 It produces results that are very similar (but not 100% identical) to the results from the python wrapper.
-Also note that we have tested the python code extensively, we hardly tested the matlab code.
+Also note that while we have tested the python code extensively, we hardly tested the matlab code.

 During July 2015, we intend to release a standalone C++/CUDA implementation (which will not require python or matlab)